Seth Thomas history at ClockHistory.com

 Label: printed by Elihu Geer, Hartford, Connecticut, no address given.
 This dates it to 1842 - 1845.

-Ogee case, replacement mirror (but it originally had a mirror), made in Plymouth Hollow, glasses held with wood strip.
+Ogee case, replacement mirror (but it originally had a mirror), made in Plymouth Hollow, glasses held with wood strips.

 Dial: wood, two rings drawn around time track, dots for minute marks.
 Width 8 1/2", height 8 9/32".
 (Has unusual feature of two rings drawn around the center opening.)